polok-dev98/-Pose_Detection-with-poseNet.js-and-ml5.js-project/README.md

 1. Download the repo.

-2. Just click on the index.html file , it open on the browser.
+2. Just click on the index.html file , its open on the browser.